 - 2 tbsp fresh ginger peeled and grated

 - 1 tsp red chili finely chopped

 - 125 ml Brandy/Whisky or Rum plus extra to add to jars

 - Toast the chopped nuts in a dry pan for approx 1 minute till they release their gorgeous nutty aroma, remove from pan and allow to cool.

 - Chuck the whole lot in a great big bowl and stir well to combine.

 - Cover with a tea towel and leave for 3 days to mature.

-- Spoon into chunky jars and top each with 2 tablespoons of your chosen booze.
+- Spoon into chunky jars and top each with 2 tablespoons of your chosen booze and stir through.

-- It is now ready to use and will keep for at least a month due to the high booze content and the honey.
+- It is now ready to use and will keep for at least a month due to the high booze content and the maple syrup.